If you are to turn 65 within the next year or two, it's time to learn about your Medicare supplement insurance plan options. A quality

-Knowing this, let's go over the basics of Medicare supplement coverage and break down the first three steps to acquiring this valuable insurance in the state of Florida.
+Let's go over the basics of Medicare supplement coverage and break down 3 tips to acquiring this insurance necessity in the state of Florida.

 What is Medicare Supplement Coverage (Medigap)?

-It's important to know that Medigap plans are offered through private companies.
+Medicare Supplement plans (also known as Medigap plans), are offered through private companies.
 Keep in mind that Medigap plans are not the same as Medicare Advantage Plans.
 (For the pros and cons of Medicare Advantage plans, click here.)

-Remember that because Medigap is used to supplement Original Medicare plans, it can be used in situations where your traditional Part A and Part B plans don't provide coverage.
+Medigap coverage can only be used for one thing: circumstances where traditional Part A and Part B of Medicare does not provide coverage.

-In total, there are ten Medigap plans that potential consumers should consider.
+In total, there are ten Medigap plan styles that consumers may consider.
 We'll discuss these plans in more depth so that you can make the decision that's right for you.

 |Holy Cross Hospital